Frenuloplasty of penis (Frenulum removal)

 2. This local anaesthetic injection also provides post-operative pain relief

-3. He divides the frenulum across and re-stitch it in a lengthwise fashion, which results in lengthening the frenulum
+3. He divides the frenulum across and re-stitch it in a lengthwise fashion, which results in lengthening the frenulum.
+Sometimes we have removed the frenulum called frenulectomy

 4. He uses dissolvable stitches throughout, which usually fall off within two to three weeks